-This activity will better acquaint students with the ways in which individuals rescued others, were rescued, or resisted during World War II.
+This activity will help students learn to recognize and respond to Holocaust denial and hate speech.
 Students will divide into groups and research one interviewee in the Museum’s Voices on Antisemitism series.
 While the rest of the class serves as journalists and reporters at a press conference, each group will present what they have learned about their individual and the work that he or she has carried out.
 The journalists and reporters will then ask questions.

 - Assign a podcast episode to each group.

-- Students should consider who the individual discussed is, where he or she grew up, where this person lives now if he or she is still living, what his or her motivation or memory of rescue and resistance is, and what methods this person uses to carry out his or her work, either of rescue and resistance or of educating others.
+- Students should consider who the individual is, where he or she was born, where the person lives now, what his or her motivation is in fighting Holocaust denial or hate speech and what methods this person uses to carry out his or her work.

-- While each group presents, the rest of the class should develop questions to ask in their roles as journalists and reporters.
+- While each group presents, the other students will be developing questions to ask in their roles as journalists and reporters.

-- After each presentation, the audience should be given a chance to ask their questions and the group presenting should use the resources they have collected to best answer each question.
+- After each presentation, the other “journalists and reporters” will have an opportunity to ask questions.
+The group presenting should use the resources they have to best answer each question.

 Recommended Research Resources